thevickypedia/none-shall-pass/README.md

 # None Shall Pass

-`none-shall-pass` is a GitHub action designed to identify and flag any broken links within markdown files in your repository.
+`none-shall-pass` is a GitHub action designed to identify and flag any broken links within markdown files in your repository and wiki pages.

 ## Install Guide